danielendeg/nugetpackageupdate/SharedPlatform/IoMT_Connector_Public_Preview_Deployment.md

 4. Stream Analytics Job
 5. App Service (Function - Hosted on shared IoMT Connector regional App Service Plan)

-## NOTE: FHIR Server is required if one does not already exist in the designated Public Preview region(s).
+## NOTE: The above will be handled as part of the Resource Provider worker updates.

 ## 7. Azure FHIR Server Manifest PROD updates:
 1. Add section that is IoMT Connector specific to help facilitate deploying to specific regions?